arzwa/MultilocusIsland/docs/draft-hapdip2.md

-B), the distribution of selection coefficients in the barrier at migration-selection balance shifts towards higher values of $s$, and that this effect becomes weaker with increasing $L\bar{s}$, which increases the extent by which small-effect alleles are protected from swamping by LD.
+B), the distribution of selection coefficients in the barrier at migration-selection balance shifts towards higher values of $s$, and that this effect becomes weaker with increasing $L\bar{s}$, which increases the extent by which small-effect alleles are protected from swamping.
-Notably, we observe that recessives contribute *less* to differentiation than dominants do when migration is sufficiently strong, despite the fact that, conditional on no swamping, equilibrium frequencies of recessives are most affected by LD (@fig:diffdetail A).
+Notably, recessives contribute *less* to adaptation than dominants when migration is sufficiently strong (i.e. more recessive alleles are swamped under the DFE where $s$ and $h$ are uncorrelated), despite the fact that, conditional on no swamping, equilibrium frequencies of recessives are most affected by LD (@fig:diffdetail A).
 This is most strongly observed when $L\bar{s}$ is not large (top row in
 @fig:diffdetail).
 When $L\bar{s} = 1.5$ for instance, the depression in the conditional density